Computing Multiple Image Reconstructions with a Single Hypernetwork: Introduction

 Our method is applicable to any loss function where multiple terms need to be weighed.
 To demonstrate this, we perform experiments on two classes of loss functions in the reconstruction setting: supervised learning and amortized optimization.
 We experiment on three reconstruction tasks (CS-MRI, additive white Gaussian noise (AWGN) image denoising, and image superresolution) using two large-scale publicly available datasets (brain and knee MRI scans).
 These experiments highlight our proposed model's ability to match the performance of multiple baseline models trained on single settings of the hyperparameters.

-This paper builds on our prior conference publication~\cite{wang2021hyperrecon}, which dealt with the unsupervised setting where only under-sampled data were available for training.
+This paper builds on our prior conference publication~\citep{wang2021hyperrecon}, which dealt with the unsupervised setting where only under-sampled data were available for training.
 The present paper further considers the supervised setting, where we assume that we have access to fully-sampled training data and the primary design choice we are trying to solve is the weights in a composite loss function.
 Our contributions are as follows: \begin{itemize} \item We introduce a method for efficiently generating a range of image reconstructions using hypernetworks.
-Our method enables the end user to interactively view and choose the most useful reconstruction at inference time. \item We analyze several issues related to hypernetwork training in the reconstruction setting, including hyperparameter distribution sampling and loss output scaling.
-We show empirically that these improvements improve model performance. \item Using multiple datasets and a variety of reconstruction tasks, we empirically demonstrate the performance of our proposed model and various improvements on two classes of loss functions: supervised learning (SL) and amortized optimization (AO). \end{itemize}
+Our method enables the end user to interactively view and choose the most useful reconstruction at inference time. \item We analyze several issues and propose solutions to hypernetwork training in the reconstruction setting, including hyperparameter distribution sampling and loss output scaling.
+Empirically, these solutions lead to improvement in model performance. \item Using multiple datasets and a variety of reconstruction tasks, we empirically demonstrate the performance of our proposed model and various improvements on two classes of loss functions: supervised learning (SL) and amortized optimization (AO). \end{itemize}